FCA Logo

 Financial Conduct Authority Logo

 In 2017, advertising giant Saatchi & Saatchi developed the current logo for the regulator, receiving £57,600 for the entire range of services.
 After the redesign, which was timed to coincide with the move to new offices in Stratford, the common base disappeared.
-The letters “FCA” were on the left side, with two of them (“F” and “A”) now in purple and located on a blank white background, while the middle “C” was painted white and placed inside a purple parallelogram.
+The letters “FCA” were on the left side, with two of them (“F” and “A”) now in purple, on a blank white background, while the middle “C” was painted white and placed inside a purple parallelogram.

 Font and Colors